 The building management systems market is not just in full flux, it’s also looking at pretty healthy growth until at least 2023.
 The drivers of the market and those of the growing focus on the integrated building management system as a digital hub of connectivity in buildings partially overlap.

-Especially the increasing integration of IoT and IoT in building management or building automation systems (BASs), as BMSs are also called, make building automation systems the center of connectivity in a market that is increasingly adopting IoT and will continue to be strongly influenced by IoT.
+Especially the increasing integration of the Internet of Things (IoT) and IoT in building management or building automation systems (BASs), as BMSs are also called, make building automation systems the center of connectivity in a market that is increasingly adopting IoT and will continue to be strongly influenced by IoT.

 This is the case for the building management systems market as such, in building management as a practice and in all the evolutions with regards to buildings, whether it concerns power management in critical power buildings, light and room control where IoT is also changing the game, the more traditional domains of full-fledged integrated building management systems (HVAC, lighting and access control being just a few BMS areas which already cover a broad range of building controls and services), in building energy management systems (BEMS) and in the smaller building management systems as they are increasingly used in smaller and medium buildings, in a non-residential and even high-end residential market of advanced home automation where we move towards more and more, nearly limitless, home automation applications with IoT.